jetpackjarrett/Posterous.tmbundle/README.md

     $ git clone git@github.com:jarrettgossett/Posterous.tmbundle.git ~/Library/Application\ Support\Textmate/Bundles/

+This bundle relies on the ruby gem HTTParty: http://httparty.rubyforge.org/.
+To install it:

+    $ sudo gem install httparty

 Or you can download/checkout the repo and double-click on the tmbundle file which should load it as a bundle in Textmate automatically.